WASdev/sample.daytrader7/docs/Using-WDT.md

 Installing WDT on Eclipse is as simple as a drag-and-drop, but the process is explained [on wasdev.net] [wasdev-wdt].

+*Note: Start eclipse with a full SDK, not a JRE.*

 [wasdev-wdt]: https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/

 ### Clone Git Repo